-The federal government offers tax credits of \$2,500 to \$7,500 for the purchase of EVs and plug-in hybrids, with credits gradually phasing out for each manufacturer after they have sold over 200,000 qualifying vehicles.88 GM and Telsa, for example, will be hitting the 200,000 qualifying vehicles milestone in 2018.
-After this, both carmakers will see their EV incentives reduced over the following year, at which point they are no longer eligible.89 by 2025.
-The Governor has since added to that goal, calling for five million zero-emission vehicles on its roads by 2030 and 250,000 charging stations by 2025.92
+The federal government offers tax credits of \$2,500 to \$7,500 for the purchase of EVs and plug-in hybrids, with credits gradually phasing out for each manufacturer after they have sold over 200,000 qualifying vehicles.
+97 GM and Tesla will be the first two automakers to hit the 200,000 qualifying vehicles milestone, after which both companies will see their EV incentives reduced over the following year, at which point they are no longer eligible.
+98

-The federal government has also offered funding for EV and plug-in hybrid purchases to local governments through the Federal Transit Administration's Low or No Emission Vehicle Program.90 And the 2009 American Recovery and Reinvestment Act provided grants and tax credits for EV and EV component manufacturing, as well as funds to make federal fleets more fuel efficient.91
+The federal government has also offered funding for EV and plug-in hybrid purchases to local governments through the Federal Transit Administration's Low or No Emission Vehicle Program.
+And the 2009 American Recovery and Reinvestment Act provided grants and tax credits for EV and EV component manufacturing, as well as funds to make federal fleets more fuel efficient.

 Leadership on EV policy has often been fostered by the states.
 California has been a clear leader on the issue.
-The state has set a goal of one and a half million EVs, plug-in hybrids, and hydrogen fuel cell vehicles on California roads
+The state has set a goal of 1.5 million EVs, plug-in hybrids, and hydrogen fuel cell vehicles on California roads by 2025.